Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Nutrition: Feeding a Cane Corso

 Think about the treats as well.
 True, it’s important to reward your pet with treats.
 On the downside, obesity might be right around the corner, especially for a dog prone to gaining extra weight.
 Also, don’t forget about water.
-Ideally, the dog should always have quick, easy access to a big bowl of fresh water.
-Just make sure to keep the portions small to avoid Gastric dilatation-volvulus.
+The dog should always have quick, easy access to a big bowl of fresh water at all times.
+Just make sure to keep the portions small to avoid gastric dilatation-volvulus (bloat), a potentially life-threatening condition in which the stomach twists and needs immediate care.

 Cane Corsos are strong, healthy dogs.
 Still, they’re susceptive to the following diseases: